calledit/x86_x64_function_tracer/README.md

 - **Incomplete coverage** — inlining, tail calls, or dynamic code can escape detection.
 - **Launchers / anti-cheat** — some executables verify integrity and may reject injection.
 - **Platform** — designed for **x64 Windows**
+- **Data in code section** - some libraries put data in the .code section, this may lead to data beeing interpreted as code.

 ## Reliability Tips